Squirrelcoding/mailCaptcha/README.md

-# easyCaptcha
+# mailCaptcha
-easycaptcha is a Nodejs library that helps people by using a captcha.
+mailCaptcha is a Nodejs library that helps people by using a captcha.

 # how it works
 So basically it uses Nodemailer and a random number generator to send a random 6 digit code to the user. **No, it does not send your passwords and account data to me!, *feel free to inspect the code!***